 Great Harvest was born out of a single (and amazingly delicious) whole grain bread recipe, developed by our founders to feed their friends and family.
 Over time, we’ve branched out to develop an array of products with a nod to our roots.
 Our bakery cafes are locally famous for their great-tasting, slow-made-from-scratch food that goes far beyond our five-ingredient Honey Whole Wheat.

-Today, you may get hooked on our addictively good sandwiches, grain bowls, or cookies before you even purchase your first loaf of Great Harvest wheat bread!
-Still, we approach the creation of all our food with the same basic principles that were baked into our first loaf of bread.
+Today, you may get hooked on our addictively good sandwiches, grain bowls, or cookies before you even purchase your first loaf of Great Harvest whole wheat bread!
+Still, we approach the creation of all our food with the same basic principles baked into our first loaf of bread.

 We believe that a life of eating real food is a journey, not a destination.
 We want you to know where we’re at along the path.